h591341/QuizAppOblig1/README.md

 After launching the main activity the test is checking that the four pictures is displayed.
 It clicks the button for adding a new photo...

+## Task 3 (oblig 2)

+After writhing the following " ./gradlew connectedAndroidTest --info" in Android Studios terminal, we get the following output: